FtuoilXelrash/rPop/README.md

 # rPop
-Umod plug-in for the game Rust that tracks Server Performance/Population
+Umod plug-in for the game Rust that tracks and reports Server Performance/Population

 # Status
 Testing and improvement.